US national parks are receiving record-high gift of $100M

 The system’s hundreds of units include national parks, memorials, monuments, historic sites and other locations.
 It includes iconic national parks such as Yellowstone National Park in Montana and Yosemite National Park in California, as well as beloved sites such as the Lincoln Memorial in Washington, D.C.
 It also includes preserved areas that are less accessible to many people, such as Buck Island Reef National Monument in the U.S. Virgin Islands.

 The National Park Foundation is in the midst of its “Campaign for National Parks,” a $1 billion fundraising effort to support parks.
-Lilly Endowment made the gift to support that effort, said N. Clay Robbins, chair and CEO of Lilly.
+Lilly Endowment made the gift to support that effort, said N. Clay Robbins, chair and CEO of Lilly Endowment.

 “We believe the National Park Foundation’s campaign will enhance the programming in and promote the future vibrancy of our country’s marvelous system of parks, monuments and historic sites,” Robbins said.